 children with disabilities in regular classrooms with whatever supplemental aids they need to be successful.
 If a child is not

-the child’s needs.
-The least restrictive environment at the preschool level has been interpreted somewhat differently from LRE at
+meet the child’s needs.
+The least restrictive environment at the preschool level has been interpreted somewhat differently

-the elementary school level.
-Since few public schools offer preschool programs for children ages 3 and 4, there is no “regular”
+from LRE at the elementary school level.
+Since few public schools offer preschool programs for children ages 3 and 4, there

-classroom environment in which preschoolers with special needs can be placed with children who are the same age.
-Preschool
+is no “regular” classroom environment in which preschoolers with special needs can be placed with children who are the

 • Locating a preschool special education program in a regular elementary school

-to implement the child’s Individualized Education Program (IEP).
-The school district would be responsible for the costs
+implement the child’s Individualized Education Program (IEP).
+The school district would be responsible for the costs of the

 Family Involvement

-about the options available and the procedures used in special education.
-The family and school personnel become the
+the options available and the procedures used in special education.
+The family and school personnel become the team that

-team that makes decisions about the child’s needs and services.
-Representatives of your school district should discuss
+makes decisions about the child’s needs and services.
+Representatives of your school district should discuss with you:

 • The nature of your child’s disability and its implication for education